firhanmr/thing-about-cv/README.md

-# Just Some Project About CV
+# Just some project about CV